boyonglin/STL-Converter/README.md

 ## Usage

+### DICOM to STL Conversion

 1. Load a DICOM series.
-2. Select a GameObject with the VolumeRenderedObject in Hierarchy or Scene.
+2. Select a GameObject with the `VolumeRenderedObject` in the Hierarchy or Scene.
-3. Adjust the visible value range.
+3. Adjust the visible value range to define the desired surface.
-4. Click Export STL to Binary or ASCII from Tools/Mesh Preview Editor.
+4. From the top menu, go to `Tools/Mesh Preview Editor` and click `Export STL to Binary` or `ASCII`.
-5. Unity will automatically compile STL files in the Assets folder.
+5. The exported STL file will appear in the `Assets` folder.

+### Surface Deviation Analysis

+This feature allows you to compare an STL model against the original DICOM volume to assess its accuracy.

+1. Ensure you have both the DICOM volume (with a `VolumeRenderedObject`) and the STL model loaded in your scene.
+2. Create a GameObject and add the `StlErrorPainterGPU` component to it.
+3. In the Inspector for `StlErrorPainterGPU`:
+    *   Drag the GameObject containing the `VolumeRenderedObject` to the `Dicom Root` field.
+    *   Drag the parent GameObject of your imported STL mesh(es) to the `Stl Root` field.
+4. Adjust the parameters under `Probe settings`, `Color mapping`, and `Stats` as needed.
+5. Click the **GPU Bake Colors** button at the top of the component in Play Mode.
+6. The STL mesh vertices will be colored to show the deviation from the DICOM surface, and detailed statistics will be logged to the console.

 ## Built With